OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 ## From V4X to 6X

-From V4 to V6.5, treat as from 3X, except there will be no permission request to add prims.
+From V4 to V6.5, treat as from 3X.
 - Rez or wear the collar.
 - Rez the updater.
 - In the collar menu go to Help/About.